-^b It is a historical observation in the state by state, EIA database that energy content of coal on average remains relatively constant or decreases slightly over time for a given state.
+&lt;sup>3 It is a historical observation in the state by state, EIA database that energy content of coal on average remains relatively constant or decreases slightly over time for a given state.
 This may not be a general phenomena but it appears to be the case here.
 With this observation we can take a conservative approach and safely assume that using the energy content value from 1960 in earlier years to 1800 may slightly underestimate the actual energy produced in these years, i.e. 1800-1959.
 The EIA appears to have used this method in their database as well.
 In their database all reported coal energy content values from each state for the years 1960-1972 are constant values.

-16.6, respectively (Schweinfurth, 2009).
+within each rank vary enough that there can be overlap of these ranges between the various ranks.
+Anthracite and bituminous coals lie in an energy range of 24-32 with the majority of the supply of the former occupying higher values and majority of the supply of the latter having lower values within these bounds.
+Sub-bituminous and lignite coals have energy values in the ranges of 16.6-24 and 10-16.6, respectively (Schweinfurth, 2009).
 Coal rank from each state was classified as either anthracite, bituminous, sub-bituminous, or lignite using this database.
-The rank assigned was checked to be consistent with energy content factor provided in the EIA database by confirming that it lay in the range given for each rank above (Schweinfurth, 2009; USGS, 2014b).
+The rank assigned was checked to be consistent with energy content factor provided in the EIA database by confirming that it lays in the range given for each rank above (Schweinfurth, 2009; USGS, 2014b).
 A yearly production dataset was created for Pennsylvania anthracite coal production using the same datasets and procedure as used for the regional and US datasets.
-A yearly production dataset for the United Kingdom (UK) was created from yearly production data in British Historical Statistics (Mitchell, 1988), in units of million short tons and covering years 1830 to 1980.
+A yearly production dataset for the United Kingdom (UK) was created from yearly production data in British Historical Statistics (Mitchell, 1988), in units of million short tons and covering years 1830-1980.
 This dataset was combined with UK coal production data from 1981 to 2008 from the BP statistical review (BP, 2010).
-Consistency of values between the two data sets was checked between the years 1980 and 1981, with the values differing by less than 2%.
+Consistency of values between the two datasets was checked between the years 1980 and 1981, with the values differing by less than 2%.

-Historic coal reserve data for the US, UK, and Pennsylvania anthracite coal were obtained from the supplemental material in Refs.
-(Rutledge, 2011a, b).
-Historical production data for the additional sensitivity tests performed on Belgium, France, Japan, the Netherlands, Portugal, South Korea, Sweden, Taiwan, and the US states of Georgia and South Dakota , as described in section 2.6, was obtained from Refs.
-(EIA, 2011a; Milici, 1997; Mohr and Evans, 2009b).
-Historic coal reserve data for these additional tests was obtained from Ref.
-(Rutledge, 2011b).
+Historical coal reserve data for the US, UK, and Pennsylvania anthracite coal were obtained from the supplemental material in Rutledge (2011a, b).
+Historical production data for the additional sensitivity tests performed on Belgium, France, Japan, the Netherlands, Portugal, South Korea, Sweden, Taiwan, and the US states of Georgia and South Dakota, as described in Section 2.6, were obtained from EIA (2011a), Milici (1997), and S.H.
+Mohr and Evans (2009).
+Historical coal reserve data for these additional tests were obtained from Rutledge (2011b).

-2.5 Logistic Model Fitting
+2.5.
+Logistic model fitting

 The multi-cyclic logistic model, as given in Eq.
 (3), was fit to the various datasets using a nonlinear regression technique, described in this section.
-The function chosen for optimization for this study was the sum of the squares of the error (SSE) between the multi-cyclic logistic model and historic production data,
+The function chosen for optimization for this study was the sum of the squares of the error (SSE) between the multi-cyclic logistic model and historical production data,

-SSE({q_i}, {τ_i}, {σ_i}) =

-$$\sum{j=1}^{m} [\dot{Q}(t_j) - \dot{A}f(t_j; {q_i}, {\tau_i}, {\sigma_i})]^2$$

-.
-Eq.
-(6)
+$$SSE(\{q_i\}, \{\tau_i\}, \{\sigma_i\}) = \sum{j=1}^{m} \left[ \dot{Q}(t_j) - A_f(t_j; \{q_i\}, \{\tau_i\}, \{\sigma_i\}) \right]^2.$$ (6)